ryantd42/NY-Legislative-Git/2023/S7086B-2023/bill.md

  sonment for a term of not more than ninety days, or both such  fine  and imprisonment.
+If  the  conviction is for an offense committed after a first conviction of such person under this paragraph, within the preced-
+ S. 7086--B  31

-If  the  conviction is for an offense committed after a first conviction of such person under this paragraph, within the preced- ing five years, such person shall be guilty of a class A misdemeanor and upon conviction, punishment shall be by a fine  not  to  exceed  [fifty] SEVENTY-FIVE  thousand  FIVE HUNDRED dollars per day of violation, or by imprisonment for not more than one year or by both such fine and  impri- sonment.
+ ing five years, such person shall be guilty of a class A misdemeanor and upon conviction, punishment shall be by a fine  not  to  exceed  [fifty] SEVENTY-FIVE  thousand  FIVE HUNDRED dollars per day of violation, or by imprisonment  for not more than one year or by both such fine and impri- sonment.
   § 69.
 Subdivision 2 of section 71-4411 of the environmental  conserva-
  tion  law,  as  added  by chapter 180 of the laws of 1989, is amended to read as follows:
   2. Fines.
 A sentence to pay a fine shall be  a  sentence  to  pay  any amount fixed by the court, not exceeding the higher of:
   (a) [one hundred fifty] TWO HUNDRED TWENTY-FIVE thousand dollars for a class D felony;
-  (b) one hundred thousand dollars for a class E felony;
+  (b) one hundred FIFTY thousand dollars for a class E felony;
   (c) [fifty] SEVENTY-FIVE thousand dollars for a class A misdemeanor;
- S. 7086--A  31

   (d)  [fifteen]  TWENTY-TWO thousand FIVE HUNDRED dollars for a class B misdemeanor; or
   (e) double the amount of the defendant's gain from the  commission  of the crime.
   § 70.
 This act shall take effect immediately.